kalkiboru111/irish-dictionary-of-received-ideas/README.md

 This serves the purposes of alerting users to the latest truisms being peddled by politicians, pundits, and talking heads; of providing social commentary; and also just provides entertainment value.

+NOTE: I am in the process of adding additional functionality, such as user login and voting fucntionality.
+However, I have commented this functionality out for the time being, due to the fact that it is not considered as part of the assessment criteria.

 ## UX